How to find lost AirPods and AirPods Pro

 You can do all of this equally easily on a Mac.

-Go to iCloud.com on your Mac and log in using the same Apple ID that the AirPods are connected to.
+Go to the iCloud website on your Mac and log in using the same Apple ID that the AirPods are connected to.
 Then choose Find iPhone — Apple hasn't updated the iCloud app to show that it finds any device.

 You'll get the same map, the same location data, and the same ability to play a sound through the AirPods.